janosmiko/nvim-gitstatus/README.md

   - `branch` - The current branch name.
   - `upstream_branch` - The remote branch name.
   - `is_dirty` - A boolean value indicating whether the working directory is dirty.
-Useful for, e.g., showing a `*` next to the branch name.
+Useful for e.g. showing a `*` next to the branch name.
   - `up_to_date` - A boolean value indicating whether the local branch is up to date with the remote branch.
   - `up_to_date_and_clean` - Equal to `up_to_date and not is_dirty`.
 Useful for